Trident University International

-Trident University International is a private for-profit online university based in Cypress, California.
-It is a member of the American InterContinental University System, and regionally accredited by the Higher Learning Commission.
+Trident University International is a private, for-profit online university based in Chandler, Arizona.
+It is a member of the American InterContinental University System and accredited by the Higher Learning Commission.
+It is owned by Perdoceo Education Corporation, formerly known as Career Education Corporation (CEC).

-Trident offers five doctoral degrees, eight master's degrees, 8 bachelor's degrees, one associate degree, and six professional certificate and diplomas programs.
-As of 2014, enrollment included about 75% military personnel.
+Trident offers five doctoral degree programs, eight master's degree programs, eight bachelor's degree programs, an associate degree program, and six professional certificate and diploma programs.

 History

-Founded in 1998, it has its headquarters in Cypress, California.
-Currently the university has more than 30,000 alumni.

-Trident at AIU's story starts with its founding as Touro University International, a branch campus of Touro College, in July 1998, by its founders Dr. Yoram Neumann and Edith Neumann.
+The institution was founded as Touro University International, a branch campus of Touro College, in July 1998, by Yoram Neumann and Edith Neumann.
 It was the first university in the world to offer a regionally accredited doctorate program online with no residency requirement.
 Touro University International was initially accredited by the Middle States Commission on Higher Education (MSCHE).
 Touro College, including the Touro University International branch campus, was subsequently re-accredited by MSCHE in 2004.
-Because of its location in California, robust growth, fiscal and operational stability, and unique online delivery model, Touro University International was separately accredited by the Western Association of Schools and Colleges (WASC) [Now called the WASC Senior College and University Commission (WSCUC)] in February 2005.
+Because of its location in California, growth, fiscal and operational stability, and online delivery model, Touro University International was separately accredited by the Western Association of Schools and Colleges (WASC) in February 2005.

 In October 2007, Touro University International was sold to Summit Partners for 190 million dollars and a new institution, TUI University (now Trident at AIU) was formed and incorporated as a private for profit.
-Under the new ownership, the management team continued to lead the institution while the learning model, faculty, and staff maintain their central roles in the quality and vitality of the university.
+The deal was seen by many as part of a larger trend of nonprofit higher education entities being taken for-profit, but the Touro deal was unusual in that it may have been the first sale by a nonprofit college of one of its divisions.
 In January 2011, TUI University officially changed its name to Trident University International.
-On March 29, 2015, Jones International University (JIU) announced it would close in 2016 and that it had entered into a formal transfer agreement with Trident University International that would provide all JIU students with individualized, custom learning plans and the opportunity to transition their studies to Trident.
+On March 29, 2015, Jones International University (JIU) announced it would close in 2016 and that it had entered into a formal teach-out transfer agreement with Trident University International: all JIU students would be provided with the opportunity to transition their studies to Trident.
 Trident also announced plans to rename its business school The Glenn R. Jones College of Business Administration.
 In March 2019, Career Education Corporation entered into an agreement to acquire Trident University International for $35 – 44 million from Summit Partners and merged this acquisition into Career Education Corporation's American InterContinental University as a branch campus.
-Trident at AIU was officially granted accreditation by the Higher Learning Commission on February 19, 2020.
-Trident withdrew accreditation from the Western Association of Schools and Colleges on March 2, 2020.
+Trident at AIU was officially granted accreditation by the Higher Learning Commission on February 19, 2020, and withdrew from WASC shortly thereafter.
+Trident University International closed its Cypress, California office as part of the merger with American InterContinental University (AIU) and opened an office in Chandler, Arizona by late 2020.
+Trident at AIU opened a new satellite office in San Antonio, Texas in April 2021.

+Trident does not accept applications from residents of Massachusetts and New York.